wiseman-timelord/Ubuntu25-TweakInstall/README.md

 - hopefully whatever tweak or install you did worked out for you, if not, then I advise asking gpt/deepseek/grok/etc, and input the output you got from the terminal with your prompt.

 ### Notation:
+- I do not advise installing Ubuntu 25.04 until 25.10 is out, a better option for now is Ubuntu 24.10, Python 3.13 is somewhat restrictive currently, as to what apps will run.
 - If, installed opensnitch and given application cannot access the internet (such as so far only App Center), you can always temporary turn off OpenSnitch by right clicking the icon in tray area.
 Otherwise no issues.
 - Minimum Windows 10 for Vertio/Kvm/QEmu Drivers from `Virtio-Win-0.1.262.Iso`, Windows 7-81 did not complete Setup.
 - For `Ubuntu 25` Assistance, I advise, ChatGPT `https://chatgpt.com` or DeepSeek `https://chat.deepseek.com/`, and prompt mentioning your specific version is 25.xx.